torpedomt/Airline-Delay-Predictor-GUI-Programming/README.md

 ### cleaned_data.csv

-This is a cleaned data file containing flight delay data for machine learning training.
+This is a cleaned data file containing flight delay data for machine learning training, which is from my another project https://github.com/torpedomt/Predicting-Airline-Delays.

 ### tests.py